walmartlabs/concord-website/docs/getting-started/quickstart.md

 Everything is ready to kick off an execution of the flow - a process:

 - Locate the repository for the project
-- Press on the _Run_ button for the repository on the right
+- Press on the three dots for the repository on the right
+- Press on the _Run_ button
 - Confirm to start the process by clicking on _Yes_ in the dialog

-A successful process execution results a message such as
+A successful process execution results a message such as:

 ```
 {